 “Such an order must provide that the execution of the declaration is contingent upon the custodial parent’s receipt of child support payments, if the noncustodial parent is ordered to make them.”
 In re Marriage of Einhorn, 178 Ill.
 App.
 3d 212, 225 (Ill.
 App.
 Ct.
 1988)

 How Claiming Children Works Under The Tax Code

 Before we begin, it must be brought to your attention that the Tax Cut And Jobs Act of 2017 (The Trump Tax Cut) changed everything about claiming children.

 As of the date of the publishing we do not have the IRS guidance documents for the 2018 year but we do have previous years and the text of the Tax Cut And Jobs Act.

 You are unmarried for the whole year if either of the following applies.
-You have obtained a final decree of divorce or separate maintenance by the last day of your tax year.
+1) You have obtained a final decree of divorce or 2) have separate maintenance by the last day of your tax year.
 IRS Publication 504 (not updated for 2018)

 So, does this mean that it doesn’t matter who claims the children?
 No. It still matters!

-If your credit is higher, than what you owe, the IRS doesn’t send you extra money.
+If your credit is higher than what you owe the IRS will not send you extra money.